 - They must be able to communicate the decision they have made to you

 If a patient ticks all the boxes mentioned above, they are deemed to have capacity.
-If a patient does not have capacity and has no next of kin (NOK), there may be an implementation of an Independent Mental Capacity Advocate (IMCA).
+If a patient does not have the capacity and has no next of kin (NOK), there may be an implementation of an Independent Mental Capacity Advocate (IMCA).

 What is an IMCA?

-As mentioned before, independent mental capacity advocates (IMCA) are called in to help patients who are deemed to not have capacity and have no next of kin to speak to in order to understand what the patient would want.
-An IMCA advocates on the patient’s behalf, and should be contacted if the patient is facing the prospect of serious medical treatment for which they cannot consent.
+As mentioned before, independent mental capacity advocates (IMCA) are called in to help patients who are deemed to not have the capacity and have no next of kin to speak to in order to understand what the patient would want.
+An IMCA advocate on the patient’s behalf, and should be contacted if the patient is facing the prospect of serious medical treatment for which they cannot consent.
 They ensure that the patient’s rights are maintained and upheld and that they are involved in the entire decision-making process.

 Breaking Bad News

-As a junior doctor, you should never be put in the position where you alone are breaking bad news to a patient, but at the same time you should not shirk away from the opportunity to sit in on a registrar or consultant doing so.
+As a junior doctor, you should never be put in the position where you alone are breaking bad news to a patient, but at the same time, you should not shirk away from the opportunity to sit in on a registrar or consultant doing so.
 If appropriate, you can also speak to your registrar or consultant to allow you to participate in these discussions when you feel confident to do so.

-While initially the prospect of sitting patients with their family or even perhaps just speaking to family alone (with permission if needed) can seem difficult or near about impossible, it is a skill that is vital to have.
+While initially, the prospect of sitting patients with their family or even perhaps just speaking to family alone (with permission if needed) can seem difficult or near about impossible, it is a skill that is vital to have.
 Families (and nurses!) appreciate doctors who communicate well, and an essential part of that communication is often knowing how to properly break bad news.

 There isn’t any perfect way (at least in my opinion) to do it, and I’ve found that initially we will all stumble and hem and haw when put on the spot, so it’s a good idea to observe as many senior doctors following through as you can.
 This will give you a foundation to build upon your own experience and you will have a starting point.
 If you can, try and sit with another doctor and hold practice sessions on how you’d speak to a patient.

 It’s always a good idea to give this type of information in a private setting, so if the patient isn’t already in a side room, try and see if something can be arranged.
-If family are there, brief them of what’s been done so far.
-Keep as much as your team there as possible- the nurse who has been looking after the patient, the nurse in charge, any other doctors immediately involved in their care, etc. If appropriate, see if you can arrange a nurse or doctor from palliative care to be there as well.
+If the family are there, brief them of what’s been done so far.
+Keep as much of your team there as possible- the nurse who has been looking after the patient, the nurse in charge, any other doctors immediately involved in their care, etc. If appropriate, see if you can arrange for a nurse or doctor from palliative care to be there as well.

 The most important part of this entire process is hearing the patient and their family out.
 They may have many questions and concerns, and it is our duty to alleviate their worries as best we can.
 If ever you are put into a situation where you are asked something that you do not have the answer to, please refrain from providing false hope or unsure responses.
 Instead, explain that you are not certain and that you will try and find out and get back to them.